 The entire trilogy is also scheduled to be published by Leya in Brazil.

 David writes for George RR Martin's Wild Cards series of collaborative novels.
-A multi-part story appears in Fort Freak (Tor, 2011).
-He's also featured in the forthcoming Lowball (2014) and is writing for yet another book, High Stakes (publication date to come).
+His multi-part stories appear in Fort Freak (Tor, 2011), Lowball (2014) and is forthcoming in High Stakes (Tor, 2016).

-David is at work on his seventh book, a historical novel on the Spartacus slave rebellion against the Roman Republic.
-He's also developing a middle grade fantasy set in a magical ancient Egypt.
+David's seventh book, The Risen, is a historical novel about the Spartacus slave rebellion against the Roman Republic.

 Four of David's novels have been optioned for development as feature films.
 Fingers are crossed.